 There are some causes that are especially close to our hearts.
-Climb2Recovery is one of them – our co-founder John used to be in the army.
+Climb2Recovery is one of them.

 If you haven’t heard of them, they’re a charity that helps ex-soldiers with life-changing injuries rebuild their lives.
-They do this through ‘skihabilitation’ – a seven-day course in skiing, designed to help them gain strength and confidence – followed by mentoring.
+They do this through alpine climbing.
+It’s about gaining confidence as well as mobility, to help them get back to their version of normal and maybe even find a new career.

 We’re honoured to be able to tell you his story.